-- Individuals and interactions over processes and tools.
+- individuals and interactions over processes and tools;

-- Working software over comprehensive documentation.
+- working software over comprehensive documentation;

-- Customer collaboration over contract negotiation.
+- customer collaboration over contract negotiation; and

-- Responding to change over following a plan.
+- responding to change over following a plan.

-- Satisfying 'customers' through early and continuous delivery of valuable work.
+- Satisfying customers through early and continuous delivery of valuable work.

 - Creating processes that promote sustainable efforts.